Best Things to Do in Lake Como: 2–3 Day Itinerary + Hidden Gems

 Where is Lake Como?

-You’ll find Lake Como is in the Lombardy region of Northern Italy, close to the Swiss border.
-It sits about an hour north of Milan and is framed by the foothills of the Alps.
-Its Y-shaped shoreline is dotted with colourful towns such as Bellagio, Varenna and Menaggio, each with their own character.
-The location makes it easy to combine a visit with city breaks to Milan or Bergamo, or even a hop over the border into Switzerland.
+Lake Como is located in the Lombardy region of northern Italy, close to the Swiss border.
+It sits around an hour north of Milan and is surrounded by the foothills of the Alps.
+The lake has a distinctive Y-shape, with popular towns including Bellagio, Varenna and Menaggio.

-How Close Are Lake Como and Lake Garda?
+How far is Lake Como from Lake Garda?